Quantum Scrambling and State Dependence of the Butterfly Velocity

-We go on to determine numerically the temperature dependence of the butterfly velocity in certain one-dimensional chaotic spin chains.
-The results are shown in Fig. \ref{fig:vba} below.
-The non-interacting transverse field model is indeed seen to have a temperature-independent butterfly velocity whereas the velocity is temperature-dependent for the chaotic mixed field models.
+In a spatially local system the growth of operators determines a `scrambling velocity' $v_S$, defined in (\ref{eq:vs}) below.
+Our first result (\ref{ineq:bfinal}) states that the change of the velocity-dependent Lyapunov exponent --- defined shortly in (\ref{def:lyapunov}) --- with temperature is bounded by the scrambling velocity.
+This result is rigorous for one-dimensional systems and plausibly true more generally.
+We verify the bound in numerical simulations of the mixed-field Ising model, focusing on the temperature dependence of the butterfly velocity.
+In Fig. \ref{fig:vba} below we see that the non-interacting transverse field model has a temperature-independent butterfly velocity whereas the velocity is temperature-dependent for the interacting mixed field models.
 In these curves, the butterfly velocity crosses over from a microscopic infinite-temperature value to a low-temperature value.
-The temperature scale of the crossover is set by the energy gap $\Delta$.
-We argue that a finite butterfly velocity at zero temperature is expected for gapped chaotic models --- at least in the absence of thermal phase transitions --- and also give an estimate for the magnitude of the change in the butterfly velocity from infinite to zero temperature.
+The temperature scale of the crossover is set by the energy gap.

-The main text of this paper is conceptually self-contained.
-Technical complications arise, for example, due to the fact that time evolution generates exponentially decaying tails in space for local operators, so one cannot assume that local operators have strictly finite support.
-Relevant background information and technical details are given in several appendices.
-The final appendix contains details of our numerical methods.